 Discovery (30 January 2008).
 Shark Week 2007 – Lemon Shark Gives Birth.
 Retrieved from https://www.youtube.com/watch?v=LfQgRCg1bNA

 The other 90% of vivparous sharks have what is called aplacental- or no placenta- birth, where there is no attachment between the mom and pup while in the womb.
 Instead the pups are nourished by a yolk sac during their development.
 This is sometimes referred to as aplacental yolk vivparity, or Ovoviviparity.

 To provide extra sustenance for the growing embryos, some species of sharks like makos (Isurus oxyrinchus) and great whites (Carcharodon carcharias) actually produce additional eggs which those growing baby sharks chow down on!
 This process is called oophagy (Skomal, 2016).
 There is one species that takes this process to a frightening extreme.
 In the womb, sand tiger sharks (Carcharias taurus) have been known to eat their brothers and sisters!
-The largest of the embryos actually consumes the other smaller embryos in a nightmarish scenario called intrauterine cannibalism (Skomal, 2016) (intra meaning inside and uterine referring to the uterus, so cannibalism inside the uterus).
+The largest of the embryos actually consumes the other smaller embryos in a nightmarish scenario called intrauterine cannibalism or intra meaning inside and uterine referring to the uterus, so cannibalism inside the uterus (Skomal, 2016).
+It is also sometimes referred to as embryophagy, the consuming of embryos.
 How’s that for a nightmare moms?!

 Megabeeach [Megabeeach].
 (13 December 2008).
 Shark eats siblings in womb!
 Retrieved from https://www.youtube.com/watch?v=ZrqgPjZ07Ts